stevearc/flywheel/doc/topics/crud.rst

 :attr:`~flywheel.engine.Engine.default_atomic`.
 The default setting will cause ``sync()`` to be atomic, ``delete()`` not to be, and ``save()`` will overwrite.
 Check the attribute docs for more options.
-You can, of course, pass in the argument to the calls manually to override this behavior on a case-by-case basis.
+You can, of course, pass in the argument to the calls directly to override this behavior on a case-by-case basis.